nikolaswise/web-design-workshop/README.md

 ## Overview

 This workshop will introduce the professional practice, language, and methodology of design for the web.
-The goal of the workshop to provide a solid basis for a journalist working with a web design team.
+The goal of the workshop is to provide a solid basis for a journalist working with a web design team.

 In the course of this workshop, we will be introducing and discussing both the technical structures of web design as well as the independent disciplines within the field.
 You will be learning the basics of creating web sites, starting from HTML, CSS, and JavaScript.
 Alongside the basics, you will produce a project that combines your journalistic process with one of the disciplines of web design.
 The final day of class will be a discussion of these projects, demonstrating a firm grasp of how to communicate in a web-driven design discussion.

-Graduate students will be expected to engage in a more rigorous final project, and will produce more work in assignments as described in the [schedule](#schedule)
+Graduate students will be expected to engage in a more rigorous final project and will produce more work in assignments as described in the [schedule](#schedule)

 ## Outcomes